sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-0.md

 ![a fantastic meme with bender making his own stuff](assets/image/make-our-own.jpg)

 While I'm at it, let me dial back a bit on my rant.
 Don't let me shit on Unity for something we can easily add ouselves.
-I just wish it was there by default.
+Unity is an amazing piece of 21st century technology right at our hands!
+I just sometimes wish some minor features were there by default, so we wouldn't have to add them by hand.

 > Disclaimer: I'm working in a rather unconventional project environment.
 For example, we embed a Unity View into an existing Android/iOS App.
 That's because we at [SWCode](https://swcode.io) build an app that uses AR, called [SoesTour](https://www.so-ist-soest.de/de/tourismus/sehenswertes/soestour.php).
 The app aims to revive historical sites that long vanished, by digitally showing them at their exact locations in the real world.
 Due to this complicated setup, I had to touch with some nasty Unity bits that most people might not have to touch.
-I want this article to be generally applicable, so don't worry about it.
-It might be fun either way!
+Also, I didn't touch a lot of the stuff that you might be using regularly!
+But don't worry, I won't jugde you for reading these articles only because of the Jeff stories.

 Oh my GOD JOHANNES STOP talking already!
 Let's get GOING!